On the Model Update Strategies for Supervised Learning in AIOps Solutions: Case Study Subjects and Preliminary Study

 \subsection{Preliminary Study}

-As the operational environment and the workloads of large-scale systems are constantly evolving~\cite{li2018adopting}, the performance of AIOps models may be impacted due to the evolution of the operation data~\cite{li2020predicting, lin2018predicting}.
+As the operational environment and the workloads of large-scale systems are constantly evolving~\cite{li2018adopting}, the performance of AIOps models may be impacted by the evolution of the operation data~\cite{li2020predicting, lin2018predicting}.
 In order to understand the need for maintaining AIOps models, we investigate the data evolution in our studied operation datasets.